 LLP is a body corporate and legal entity different from its partners.
 LLP has continuous succession.
 All the partners of the LLP should act as the agent of the LLP but not of the other partners.
 It has the potential to enter into contracts and holding properties in its own name.

 Also Read: How to add new partner in an LLP?

-– LLP is managed according to the LLP agreement and within the framework provided by the LLP act, 2008.
-In the absence of the LLP agreement as to any matter, liabilities of partners, execution of mutual rights should be determined or governed, as per the stated provision given under schedule I to the LLP act.
-LLP agreement should specify the partner remuneration and interest on capital to be beneficiary of deduction in income tax.
+- The LLP operates based on the LLP agreement and the framework outlined in the LLP Act of 2008.
+In cases where the LLP agreement does not cover specific matters, the determination of partner liabilities and the execution of mutual rights follow the provisions outlined in Schedule I to the LLP Act.
+LLP agreement should specify the partner’s remuneration and interest on capital to be beneficiary of deduction in income tax.

 - LLP registration is mandatory under the act.
 The incorporation certificate is conclusive proof of its formation.
 All partners will have to acquire DSC and DIN (form-7), take the approval for LLP name (form-1), submit for incorporation (form-2), acquire incorporation certificate, submit for LLP agreement (form-3) and submit for partner consent (form-4).
 Stamp duty on the LLP agreement has to be paid according to the state stamp act.

 - Only body corporate or individual can become a partner in LLP.
 A HUF or firm is neither a body corporate or an individual, and thus they are not allowed to be a partner in LLP.
 There is no upper limit on a maximum number of partners in LLP, but it requires a minimum of two partners.\